ShahyanK/BizNest/README.md

 Saved as: FinalData.csv

-# Data Processing
-Data was cleaned and processed using a custom Python script called BizNestDataProcessing.
-Key steps included:

-Filtering relevant characteristics from the census CSVs

-Binning ages into standard ranges

-Converting values to percentage of total population (where applicable)

-Handling special metrics like median income and age

-Rounding and organizing data per city

-The final result was saved as:

-Copy
-Edit
-datasets/FinalData.csv
 # Streamlit App
 A Streamlit app (app.py) was developed to visualize and interact with the processed data.